Access Management

 |

-Benefits include smoother vehicle flow, reduced delay and fewer crashes (Gluck, Levinson and Stover, 1999; Demosthenes, 2003).
+Benefits include smoother vehicle flow, reduced delay and fewer crashes (Gluck, Levinson and Stover, 1999; Demosthenes, 2003; Dixon, Yi and Brown 2012).
 Clustered development can improve walking, cycling and transit travel (Evaluating Nonmotorized Transport), reduce parking requirements (Parking Management) and improve emergency responses.
 Effective Access Management planning can also reduce total roadway facility costs by reducing the number of driveways and intersections.
 Demosthenes (2003) finds that access locations (driveways and intersections) account for more than 60% of vehicular crashes in urban areas, so incorporating access management strategies can significantly reduce urban crash rates, as well as providing mobility and community livability benefits.

 Costs include those associated with shifting planning and design practices (e.g. staff training, development of new guidelines and standards) and program management.
 There may be additional costs associated with specific designs, such as more cluster development, and changes to driveway access.
 It can favor economic development in some locations over others, which imposes costs on some businesses and property owners, and benefits others.
 Access Management that reduces traffic conflict and traffic speeds, or reduces total vehicle travel, can increase traffic safety (Safety Impacts of TDM).
 Access Management that simply increases arterial traffic speeds can increase automobile use, and may discourage nonmotorized transportation.